josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 activities and better enable IETF participants to contribute to the IETF's core technical work rather than administrative and supporting activities work -- which is also causing expenses to grow.
-IETFAdminOrg must have appropriate authority and tools to adapt the funding model of the IETF to evolving realities.
+IAO must have appropriate authority and tools to adapt the funding model of the IETF to evolving realities.

 # Goals {#goals}